 - What are the best songs for beginners to learn on the flute?

-If the answer is yes to any (or all!) of these then you have come to the right place.
+If the answer is yes to any (or all!) of these then you've come to the right place.

-Hi, my name is Christie Gallen, and I’m so glad you are reading this page!
+Hi, my name is Christie, and I’m so glad you are reading this page!
 I’m the founder of theflutecoach.com and I’m a passionate flute player.
 I’m also a mother, wife, part time PhD student, scientist, lover of zombie movies and Stephen King novels.
 I’m also passionate about equipping people to reach their fullest potential, including my own.
-Out of that desire to suceed, theflutecoach.com was born in 2016.
+Out of that desire to succeed, theflutecoach.com was born in 2016.

 What's The Flute Coach all about?